 Installed as part of the partnership project between HomeSounds and Norwich Science Festival, the live-stream microphone at RSPB Titchwell Marsh broadcast a coastal soundscape rich in birdlife from this fantastic reserve in North Norfolk, UK.

 In Autumn and Winter the microphone was sited on a ridge between a stretch of tidal marsh, and a freshwater lagoon that provides a home for thousands of sea-birds.
 In Spring and Summer the microphone was sited amongst the marsh to broadcast the sound of the reserve's population of Marsh-Harriers, Bittern, Avocets, Bearded Tits and many other species, as well as the broader acoustic habitat.

 You can take a number of guided online sound-walks around the site by visiting the HomeSounds youtube channel.

 Sited in the eerily atmospheric Thetford Forest, this ancient site is home to a lunar landscape of 400 neolithic pits dug over 5000 years ago by our ancestors in search of flint.
 Now managed by English Heritage, Grimes Graves is also an SSSI (Site of Special Scientific Interest) and a habitat for rare plants and fauna.

 The live-stream microphone, installed in partnership with Mancroft Advice Project and English Heritage, was located at the edge of the site at its highest point, providing a natural amphitheatre of sound where the calls of owls reverberated widely to give a sense of space and time that echoed the ancient human presence in the area.
-You can take an online Sound-Walk around Grimes Graves via the HomeSounds youtube channel.
+You can take a number of online Sound-Walks around Grimes Graves via the HomeSounds youtube channel.